-- Peel and thinly slice potato, sprinkle 1 tsp of salt over slices, and let slices sit while you prepare the rest of the toppings.
+- Peel and thinly slice potato, sprinkle 1 teaspoon of salt over slices, and let slices sit while you prepare the rest of the toppings.

-- Preheat oven to 475°F. Over top of the pizza dough, brush about 1 1/2 tbsp of olive oil.
+- Preheat oven to 475°F. Over top of the pizza dough, brush about 1 ½ tablespoon of olive oil.
 Add minced garlic and spread evenly over dough surface.
 Sprinkle bacon crumbles and basil, then arrange potato slices in as close to a single layer as you can over the pizza surface, then drizzle some olive oil over potato slices.
 Sprinkle Parmesan cheese over top of potatoes.

 - Bake pizza for approx. 15-20 minutes, until the Parmesan and potato edges brown, and the crust has firmed.